 Short Inca Trail Price

-Prices for this trek vary depending the size of your group and what style of hotel you stay at in Aguas Calientes.
+Prices for the Short Inca Trail trek vary depending on the size of your group and what style of hotel you stay at in Aguas Calientes.
 Find all the details about this 2 day Inca Trail here, including prices.

 Another Alternative: The Lares Trek & Short Inca Trail

-This is a perfect trip for all of you who are looking for an immersion in the Andean culture and also have a great experience hiking the Short Inca Trail trek.
+This is a perfect trip for all of you who are looking for an immersion in the Andean culture and who also want an unforgettable experience hiking the Short Inca Trail trek.
 It’s also a great option for those who want to do a longer trek when 4-day Inca Trail permits have sold out.

 Do not miss this great adventure that combines wilderness trekking, local culture, Inca history and the excitement of completing a popular Machu Picchu hike!

-Things to Know About Hiking the 2 Day Inca Trail in 2022
+Things to Consider Before Hiking the 2 Day Inca Trail

 Just a friendly reminder: protocols and regulations may change at any moment.
 For the most accurate and up-to-date information, check our travel restrictions blog.